ddbiasio/Computer-Vision-Rock-Paper-Scissors/README.md

 Used https://teachablemachine.withgoogle.com/train to create an image model for Rock Paper Scissos with 4 classes (Rock, Paper, Scissors), each with about 400-500 pictures and downloaded

 # Milestone 2
-Created the environment: conda create -n my_env python=3.8 Installed the required packages: opencv-python, tensorflow, and ipykernel Attempted to run the model but got an error: The TensorFlow library was compiled to use AVX instructions, but these aren't available on your machine.
+Created the environment:
+   conda create --name rps python=3.8 conda activate rps
+Installed the required packages: opencv-python, tensorflow, and ipykernel: conda install pip pip install opencv-python pip install ~/Downloads/tensorflow-2.7.0-cp38-cp38-linux_x86_64.whl pip install ipykernel
+Attempted to run the model but got an error: The TensorFlow library was compiled to use AVX instructions, but these aren't available on your machine.
 I downloaded a pre-complied version from https://github.com/lakshayg/ls#tensorflow-build to overcome this issue and installed this in the enviroment and was able to run the model successfully